hopsoft/hero/index.md

 Hero provides a simple pattern that encourages you to
 <a href="http://en.wikipedia.org/wiki/Decomposition_(computer_science)">decompose</a>
 these processes into managable chunks.
-And the best part... the components can be easily tested.

 ---